 bits on data

->_ the imposter's guide to data, open source, software, and ai
+>_ the imposter's guide to software, data, and life

 the night sky is lit up over the water